 My Tip

-Also, if you love mosaics as much as I do, don’t miss out on a visit to the absolutely mind-blowing Villa Romana del Casale on the outskirts of the town of Piazza Armerina.
+If you love mosaics as much as I do, don’t miss out on a visit to the absolutely mind-blowing Villa Romana del Casale.
+It stands a bit secluded on the outskirts of the town of Piazza Armerina.
 Mosaics made from an incredible 120 million individual stones cover the late Roman villa in an area of around 3,500 square meters.
 You can find out more about the villa in my post The Valley of Doric Temples of Agrigento And La Villa Romana del Casale di Piazza Armerina: A Day Trip Not to Miss.

 Kalsa

 The Kalsa was established during the 9th–11th centuries when the Arabs ruled in Sicily.
-It was a fortified citadel and the administrative center of the Emirate of Sicily, housing the emir’s palace, mosques, and administrative buildings.
+It was a fortified citadel and the administrative center of the Emirate of Sicily.
+It featured the emir’s palace, mosques, and administrative buildings.
 Therefore, the entire neighborhood was designed in the sophisticated Islamic urban style with narrow streets, gardens, and fountains.

-After the Norman conquest in 1072, the area retained its prominence but saw the introduction of Christian elements and modifications to its architecture.
-Over time, the Kalsa evolved under the various successive rulers.
+After the Norman conquest in 1072, the area retained its prominence.
+Nevertheless, the Kalsa district evolved under the various successive rulers.
 Each of them left their architectural and cultural marks.
-Then, during the Baroque period, the Kalsa became home to aristocratic palaces and churches, which still dominate parts of the area.
+Then, during the Baroque period, the Kalsa became home to aristocratic palaces and churches.
+They are still dominant features of this neighborhood.

 Tables Turn